rstuven/rmutt.js/docs/GUIDE.md

 +	{1,5}
 ```

-## Embedded definitions
+### Embedded definitions

-In rmutt, a rule can change the definition of another rule or define a new rule.
+In **rmutt**, a rule can change the definition of another rule or define a new rule.
 This makes certain kinds of context-dependent behavior easier to implement.
 For instance, suppose you had the following fragmentary English grammar:

 ``` coffeescript
 vp: iv " " adv " " pp;